openblockchains/awesome-diem/README.md

-A collection about all things Libra, Move & Zuckerbucks - Let's reinvent money with fast and cheap world-wide transfers; let's bank the 1.7 billion unbanked, ...
+A collection about all things Libra, Move & ZuckerBucks - Let's reinvent money with fast and cheap world-wide transfers; let's bank the 1.7 billion unbanked, ...

 # Awesome Libra (and Move)